-Service users / Customers Yes Legal / regulatory requirements Yes Council staff No Capital programme No Partners Yes Work location / building No Other Council Services No Contracts / procurement No Corporate (enabling) support No Information technology (IT) No

-This would be a shift to current arrangements with our school partners and Multi Academy Trusts and could impact upon relationships.
-Particularly at a time when overall funding is under pressure.

-Engagement with Multi Academy Trusts and schools through the Education and Learning Partnership Board, and provide an adequate notice period for introducing this charge.

-Being transparent about how costs are calculated will demonstrate the rationale for our approach and enable appropriate capacity to undertake the requisite work needed to secure conversion within realistic and reasonable timescales.

-Does this proposal require an Integrated Impact Assessment?
-(Y/N) Ν Will this proposal require a Specific Service Consultation?
-(Y/N) Ν
+Legal / regulatory requirements Yes

+Capital programme No

+Work location / building No

+Contracts / procurement No

+Information technology (IT) No

+Other (specify) No Other (specify) No Potential impacts This would be a shift to current arranger could impact upon relationships.
+Particu • • What mitigating actions are proposed?
+Engagement with Multi Academy Trusts Board, and provide an adequate notice p and Learning Partnership Being transparent about how costs are cenable appropriate capacity to undertak realistic and reasonable timescales. • • Does this proposal require an Integrated l Impact Asse essment?
+(Y/N) N Will this proposal require a Specific Serv ice Consulta tion?
+(Y/N) N

-Accountable Head of Service Martin Wilby, Head of Education Places and Access Wartin Wildy, field of Education Flaces and Access
+Accountable Head of Service Martin Wilby, Head of Education Places and Access

-Directorate Children and Families Learning and Early Support - Education for Vulnerable Children Services incl Special Educational Needs Headline Proposal Remodel the approach to the SEND Inclusion Fund Reference NEW CH4
+Directorate Children and Families Service Area Learning and Early Support - Education for Vulnerable Children Services incl Special Educational Needs Headline Proposal Remodel the approach to the SEND Inclusion Fund Reference NEW CH4

-Forecast Savings • 2027/28 £000
+· · · • 2027/28 £000

-Incremental Savings (1,184)
+(1,184)

 Cumulative Savings (1,184) (1,184) (1,184) (1,184) (1,184)